 Let us enable you to bring more playfulness into your world.

-Baggy and Dhani met one early evening in June of 2004 at the Bonnaroo Music & Arts Festival in Manchester, Tennessee.
-We cannot possibly discuss our story without acknowledging our long-time mentor, Stan Secrest of "Build-A-Drum".
-As Dhani describes it, "A ginger hippie walked into Stan's vendor tent and almost collapsed.
+We cannot possibly tell our story without acknowledging our long-time mentor, Stan Secrest of "Build-A-Drum".
+As Dhani describes it, "A ginger hippie walked into Stan's drum tent around midnight in 2004 and almost collapsed.
 He was overheated and dehydrated after a long day of dancing and sunshine.
 We perked him up after a nap and lots of Gatorade.
-Now we're family.
+We were instant family.
 Baggy and I been building drums and community together ever since."

 Baggy is a highly-skilled wood-worker that can fix just about anything you put in front of him.
 He has been building drums since 2005 and spends free time honing his skills by experimenting with new methods and techniques.
 Most recently, Baggy has been working on creating bongos and congas from split tree trunks, and customizing incredibly well-oiled hardwood djembes for our customers.
 Always learning something new, Baggy has a familiar motto that every person participating in our workshops will hear at least once: "Baggy has standards!"
 When ordering a custom drum from us, you should know that Baggy personally puts 40-50 hours of work into each one.
 This is a labor of love.
 Fun fact: Baggy spent eight months following the Grateful Dead tour in 1990.

-Dhani built her first drum at Falcon Ridge Folk Festival in 1997.
-After that, she was hooked and what followed was a 15+ year seasonal [summer] apprenticeship with Stan Secrest.
-Twenty-three years later, you can find her leading spontaneous kecak performances in festival crowds.
-At home in New Orleans, she is the drum instructor of an amateur women's drum corps and a proud member/supporter of the Congo Square Preservation Society.
+Dhani built her first drum at Falcon Ridge Folk Festival in 1997 - age 12.
+After that, she was hooked and what followed was a 10+ year seasonal apprenticeship with New York-based drum-builder Stan Secrest.
+Twenty+ years later, you will often find her leading spontaneous kecak performances in festival crowds.
+At home in New Orleans, she is the drum instructor of an amateur women's street-style drum corps.
 With a background in education & ethnomusicology and its marriage with drum-building, the universe pulls her towards teaching and rhythmic facilitation as a tool of community engagement.
 Fun Fact: Dhani once crossed the border from Himachal Pradesh into Kashmir solely to sing Led Zeppelin's "Kashmir" at the top of her lungs.

 Glenda The Good Witch